Licensing and Registration Unit (L&R)

 Renewal payments may be made online or sent to the PO Box listed on the renewal invoice.

 When will I receive my license?

 License certificates are only issued to apartment complexes (because the certificate must be posted).
-Landlords can print their license from our web site by logging into the Licensing and Registration Dashboard.
+Landlords can print their license from our web site by logging into the Licensing and Registration Online Network.

 Failure to license a rental property is a Class A Violation of the Montgomery County Code and violators will be issued a civil citation for $500 and the license may be revoked.

 Do I have to designate a legal agent if I’m renting my property?

 If you do not live in the state of Maryland or you use a P.O.
 Box for your primary address you must designate a "legal agent” for service of process.
 The legal agent must be in Maryland and agree to accept legal documents on behalf of the owner.
 A legal agent can be anyone other than the tenant.

 - License number